Skip to main content

 • “No glitches, controls made sense and were easy to re-map.”

-• “My experience so far is solo is brilliant with zero problems and runs great; I have a 5060ti and 32GB of RAM, so no optimization issues.”
+• “My experience so far is solo is brilliant, have zero problems with the game at all and runs great.
+I have a 5060ti and 32GB of RAM, so no issues optimization-wise there.”

 • “No glitches or bugs whatsoever.”